-Rwanda is blessed to be among the only three countries in the world where one can see the endangered mountain gorillas in the world.
-These great apes are jealosuly protected in the Virunga Massif in the northern part of the country.
+Rwanda is blessed to be among the only three countries in the world that host the mountain gorillas.
+Rwanda’s mountain gorillas roam freely in the Virunga Massif that is shared with Uganda and the Democratic Republic of Congo.

 Apart from the mountain gorillas, there are lots of other things to see in Rwanda given the amazing sights and sounds, unique culture, great scenic beauty etc. Here are some of the best things to see in Rwanda;

 Plants: Botanists will enjoy the gorgeous wildflowers of the forests and mountains, capped by more than 100 orchid species in Nyungwe forest alone.

-The country hosts the endangered chimpanzees in two national parks; Nyungwe Forest National Park and Giswati Mukura National Park.
+Chimpanzees: The country hosts the endangered chimpanzees in two national parks; Nyungwe Forest National Park and Giswati Mukura National Park.

+Nyungwe National Park is the largest conservation area in the country, a 970km2 tract of rain forest with on of the highest biodiversity levels in Africa.
 The Nyungwe Forest National Park has a large tract of mountain forest and is rich in biodiversity.
 Guided walks and chimpanzee tracking is offered.

 Lake Kivu has recreational facilities as well, but there is still significant potential that could be developed.